Melhouza/Quiz-Board/README.md

 Description: This is a project created through the use of HTML, Javascript, CSS & Jquery.It allows the user to answer multiple choice questions.

+#Project setup instructions:
+You can install this app by cloning the repository from this link https://github.com/Melhouza/Quiz-Board.git

+##Deployment:
+You can get my application live page at https://melhouza.github.io/Quiz-Board/
 BUGS:
 Currently no bug has been identified.